Sunday 19th October

 8pm - Sultan Stevenson

-“His way of placing silences and making a simple four-note lick grow into something
+“His way of placing silences and making a simple four-note lick grow into something significant showed an incipient master at work.” – The Telegraph

-scene and soon to be Europe.
+Pianist Sultan Stevenson is one of the fastest emerging young artists on the London jazz scene and soon to be Europe.
 Sultan is the winner of The UK Parliamentary Award for “Best Newcomer 2023”.
 To follow up, Sultan has been nominated for a Jazz FM Award 2025 in the category of Breakthrough Act of the Year.

-However, he emerged on the scene in 202, with a rapidly developing artistic voice.
+As a teenager he has benefitted from the education of the Julian Joseph Jazz Academy and Tomorrow’s Warriors, following that, he graduated from The Guildhall School of Music in 2023.
+However, he emerged on the scene in 2023, with a rapidly developing artistic voice.
 He started playing his own music alongside regular bandmates Jacob Gryn and Joel Waters.
 Jazz Re:freshed, The Jazz Cafe, The Vortex and The EFG London Jazz Festival are just some of the numerous places in which Sultan has wowed audiences.
 Sultan cites McCoy Tyner, Kenny Kirkland, Geri Allen and Ahmad Jamal as some of his biggest inspirations.

 2023 saw the release of his debut album, Faithful One.
 He performed at The Love Supreme Festival and later that year he toured Ireland, culminating with an appearance at The Guinness Cork Jazz Festival.